University of Tokyo: Great Kanto Earthquake

 The University of Tokyo suffered immense damage in the Great Earthquake of 1923.

 On September 1, 1923, the Great Kanto Earthquake struck the Kanto Plain, inflicting immense damage upon the university.
-This damage included the complete destruction of almost all main buildings, including the library, as well as the loss of precious scientific and historical samples and data stored in them.
+This damage included the complete destruction of almost all of its main buildings, including the library, as well as the loss of scientific and historical materials.
 This led to a university-wide debate as to whether it should relocate to a larger site, such as Yoyogi, but ultimately, such plans were rejected.
 Instead, the university purchased additional land in its vicinity, which was still owned by the Maeda family, and expanded there.

 Most of the buildings on the Hongo Campus today were built during the reconstruction period in a style known as Uchida Gothic, including Yasuda Auditorium and the General Library.